 Mouse VCAM1 HEK293 Overexpression Lysate: Product Information

 This Mouse VCAM1 overexpression lysate was created in HEK293 Cells and intented for use as a Western blot (WB) positive control.
-Purification of VCAM1 protein (Cat: 50163-M03H) from the overexpression lysate was verified.
+Purification of VCAM1 protein (Cat: 50163-M08H) from the overexpression lysate was verified.

-A DNA sequence encoding the extracellular domain (Met 1-Glu 698) of mouse VCAM1 (NP_035823.3) precursor was fused with the C-terminal polyhistidine-tagged Fc region of human IgG1 at the C-terminus.
+A DNA sequence encoding the extracellular domain (Met 1-Glu 698) of mouse VCAM1 (NP_035823.3) was fused with the a polyhistidine tag at the C-terminus.

-The recombinant mouse VCAM1/Fc is a disulfide-linked homodimer after removal of the signal peptide.
-The reduced monomer consists of 922 amino acids and has a predicted molecular mass of 102 kDa.
-In SDS-PAGE under reducing conditions, the apparent molecular mass of rmVCAM1/Fc monomer is approximately 110-120 kDa due to glycosylation.
+The secreted recombinant mouse VCAM1 consists of 685 amino acids and has a predicted molecular mass of 75.8 kDa.
+In SDS-PAGE under reducing conditions, the apparent molecular mass of rmVCAM1 is approximately 90-100 kDa due to glycosylation.